 - Her thoughts on the future of academic research focused on sustainable tourism;

-- Two of her favorite books on sustainability and tourism.
+- Two of her favourite books on sustainability and tourism.

 Martha, when and where did your sustainable tourism journey begin – when did you discover your passion for sustainability?